JoschiZ/WCL-TS-Components/README.md

 Clone this repository and run npm install to fetch all the dependencies
 >npm install

-You can create components in the [components folder](components).
+You can create components in the [components' folder](components).
 Each `.ts` file in that folder will be transpiled into its own standalone component.
 This allows you to easily share code between your different projects.

 To transpile your code run